 The P-2 visa is for artists or entertainers, individually or as a group, coming to the US under a reciprocal exchange program.
 Since a P2 visa does not require the level of accomplishment required for the P1 visa, the nature of the reciprocal exchange agreement is important.

-P2 visa applicants must possess skills similar to those of the U.S. artists and entertainers taking part in the program outside the U.S. The employment offered must be for a similar period of time and approximately the same number of individuals should take part in the program in the U.S. and outside the U.S.
+P2 visa applicants must possess skills similar to those of the U.S. artists and entertainers taking part in the program outside of the U.S. The employment offered must be for a similar period of time and approximately the same number of individuals should take part in the program in the U.S. and outside of the U.S.

-Entertainment troupes or bands entering the U.S. through a government recognized reciprocal exchange program or support personnel of P2 visa holders can also apply for a P2 visa.
+Entertainment troupes or bands entering the U.S. through a government recognized reciprocal exchange program or the support personnel of P2 visa holders can also apply for a P2 visa.

 The P2 visa petition must be filed by the U.S. labor organization that negotiated the exchange agreement, the sponsoring organization, or a United States employer.